6 Strategies to Help You Say No to Stuff

 Would you get mad?
 Or irate?
 Would you flip over tables and chairs?
 Of course not!
 You’re a reasonable person.
 You might feel a tinge of disappointment, but you’d get over it.
 Furthermore, you’d prefer they say No instead of showing up and being miserable the whole time.

 Similarly, you should trust that your neighbor won’t freak out if you say No. Trust them to behave like a reasonable adult.

 We have a limited number of days left before we die.
 Much of this time is spent on our day job and household chores.
 And too often, there’s precious little time for recreation.

 So don’t squander limited free time on recreation you don’t like.

 You’ll always get sucked into unpleasant activities until you cease craving others’ approval.
 Stop approval-seeking, and your life will get simpler and brighter.

 Now, this is easier said than done.
 Here are two exercises that help me:

-- Imagine that you have just 24 hours to live.
+- Imagine you have just 24 hours to live.
 Would you go camping?
 No. Would you worry about your neighbor’s opinion?
 Not a chance!
-You’d ignore that and spend time doing what you wanted to do.
-You’d be free from worrying about what others think (or what you think they think about you).
+You’d spend time doing what you wanted to do.
+You’d be free from worrying about what others think (or what you think they think about you)

 5. Find a role model